Khosraw/Hydrazine-KOH/README.md

-Hydrazine is a command-line based, modular program that uses MCProtocolLib by Steveice10 ([link](https://github.com/Steveice10/MCProtocolLib)) to interact with a minecraft server.
+Hydrazine is a command-line based, modular program that uses MCProtocolLib by Steveice10 and forked by Khosraw ([link](https://github.com/Steveice10/MCProtocolLib)) to interact with a minecraft server.
 Its purpose is to check if the target is able to withstand a bot-based attack.
 Currently, the program supports *Minecraft 1.8.8, 1.12.1-1 and 1.15.2*.

 ## Features